I read “A Twist of the Wrist” by Keith Code, expecting it to be about motorcycling and motorcycle racing.

 An old mantra of learning to do something right, and then going faster.
 Just like “before you run, you must learn to walk”.

-Keith talks about this as the “decision to go faster”, and how it has to come on the back of learning and experience.
+Keith talks about this as the “decision to go faster” in A Twist of the Wrist, and how it has to come on the back of learning and experience.

 Once you’ve gone through the boring parts of looking and experimenting to see what works, you are armed with enough knowledge to make your decision to go faster really work.